dkbalachandar/cleancode-notes/README.md

 ### Chapter:3 Functions
 1. Function should be small and 20 lines length
 2. Function should do one thing, they should do it well and they should do it only.
-3. Reading code from top to bottom
+3. The code should be read from top to bottom, so arrange the function like that.
+Place the function right below the function that is calling.
+4. Sometime, its worth to use Polymorphism rather than a switch/case.
+Using a Switch case violates SRP and OCP principles.
+Instead, we can create different classes one for each switch and have the switch/case in AbstractFactory.
-4. Be consistent in the function names.
+5. Be consistent in the function names.

 ### Chapter:4 Comments
 1. Always try to explain yourself in code.